CyVerse-learning-materials/learning-materials-home/docs/ds/metadata.md

     values, and units.
 An attribute is a changeable property or characteristic of the file or folder you have selected that can be set to a value.
-For example, "time point" might be an attribute of a file, while '7' could be its value, and hour a unit of time.
+For example, "time point" might be an attribute of a file, while '7' could be its value, and "hour" a unit of time.

 **Adding metadata**